KSP-KOS/KSLib/games/Game_Of_Ur/README.md

 # Game Of Ur

-The Game of Ur is a guess of the rules played in ancient Mesopotamia.
+The Game of Ur is a game played in ancient Mesopotamia.
 As there are no surviving direct descriptions of the rules this is a guess as to one rule set for the game.

 ## Rules